sminez/structex/README.md

 is a syntax error to have an empty group or to omit the semi-colon at the end of a branch.

-An group such as the following would run each expression in parallel over the entire input, interleving matches from each branch as they are found:
+A group such as the following would run each expression in parallel over the entire input, interleving matches from each branch as they are found:
 ```text
 {